-My name is Andrew Ozga and I’m a molecular anthropologist interested in the impact of environment and diet on the primate and non-human microbiome and virome through time and space.
+My name is Andrew Ozga and I’m an evolutionary biologist and anthropologist interested in understanding both genomic and microbiome diversity in human and non-human primates over time and space.
 Specifically, I study the oral cavity of great apes and traditional human populations in an effort to understand how diversity impacts overall health states.
 I am currently a postdoctoral scholar within the Center for Evolution and Medicine at Arizona State University and a member of Dr. Anne Stone’s Molecular Anthropology Laboratory through the School of Life Sciences/School of Human Evolution and Social Change.
 In the fall of 2019, I will be joining the Biology Faculty in the Halmos College of Natural Sciences and Oceanography at Nova Southeastern University.

 I’m originally from the suburbs of Chicago and I graduated from Fenwick High School in 2003.
 I moved to Milwaukee and attended Marquette University where I majored in anthropology.
 I then moved to Muncie, Indiana and spent two years doing a Master of Arts at Ball State University, specializing in human osteology.
 In 2009, I moved to Norman, Oklahoma, where I worked as an adjunct professor at Oklahoma City Community College and a Research Assistant for LMAMR while I completed my PhD.
 In my spare time I love to travel, play and write music, hike and rock climb, attend concerts, and eat fancy cheeses.